 On February 15, 1933, Arthur joined the Ohio National Guard, he also took a job at Port Clinton High School where he coached basketball and later became the school’s athletic director.
 On May 1, 1936, he married Virginia Van Rensselaer.
 He and his wife resided at 520 East Perry Street in Port Clinton.

+The tank company, on September 19, 1940, was notified it was being called to federal service.
 On November 23, 1940, he was promoted to the rank of second lieutenant.
 Two days later he was called to federal duty as a member of C Company, 192nd Tank Battalion.
 He was granted a one year leave of absence from Port Clinton High School to go with the tank company to Fort Knox, Kentucky.

 At Camp Polk, the battalion learned that they had been selected to go overseas, because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots – whose plane was lower than the others – noticed something odd.
 He took his plane down and identified a flagged buoy in the water and another in the distance.
 He came upon more buoys that lined up, in a straight line, in the direction of a Japanese occupied island, hundreds of miles to the northwest, which had a large radio transmitter.
 The squadron continued its flight plan and landed in the evening.
 Since it was too late to do anything that day.